Roommate charged with murder of 20-year-old Raleigh student makes first court appearance

 "(The detective) came back and said, 'Let me tell you something.'
 I asked if they found Christina.
 And he said, 'Yeah we found her.'
 And I was excited and where she was.
 And he said, 'I'm sorry guys, we found Christina in her room and she's deceased," Yolanda Matos recalled tearfully.
 "Everything is coming down in my life."

-RPD discovered the body inside of her locked bedroom, only hours after her mother and brother had gone to check on her.
+Raleigh police discovered the body inside of her locked bedroom, only hours after her mother and brother had gone to check on her.
 Her mother had a key to get inside the apartment.
-But couldn't open Christina's locked bedroom door.
+But couldn't open Matos' locked bedroom door.

 See breaking news?
 Tell us about it here.